nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 Other terms you may see include:

-* Event: An event is a method that'll be run when some events happen, such as when a program is on focused, when names of controls change and so on.
+* Event: An event is a method that'll be run when something occurs, such as when a program is focused, when names of controls change and so on.
-* Call: We say a function calls some another method when we run the second method from another method.
-For example, in our first example, we're calling tones.beep method from our script method.
+* Call: We say a function or method "calls" another method when we run the second method from the first method.
+Our first example above demonstrates this, by calling the tones.beep method from our script method.
 * Object: An object is an instance of a class - that is, a class coming to life when a program runs.
 Throughout your add-ons, as you write classes and when you run your add-ons, your classes come to life as objects, commonly abbreviated to obj.
 In NVDA, an object may refer to controls or parts of a program.
 * Self: In Python, the word "self" means current class (if we're defining one, such as when writing add-ons), or means the class for which a method is defined.
 For example, in a class called numbers, the add method would have self as the first argument, reminding us that add method is part of the class of numbers.
 In NVDA development world, self usually means the current NVDA object (see below), or in the add-on development, the instance of an add-on.
 Many of your methods will have self as the first argument.